 What happens if I don’t register my alarm?

-Any alarm system response that does not have a valid permit will be automatically assessed a $37 fee in addition to the false police alarm penalty of $82 or false fire alarm penalty of $250 per incident.
-The applicable fees will be invoiced to as they occur.
+Any alarm system response that does not have a valid permit will be automatically assessed the $37 alarm registration fee in addition to the false police alarm penalty of $82 or false fire alarm penalty of $250 per incident.
+The alarm registration fee is automatically added to the first false alarm in a calendar year, which will create a total charge of $119 for a Police False Alarm or $287 for a Fire False Alarm.
+The applicable fees will be invoiced as they occur.
 Invoices can be paid online via the City's Customer Service Center.

 How do I update contact information if it changes?